Cathy Freeman: 1987–1989

-Following media attention, in 1987 Cathy moved to Kooralbyn International School to be coached professionally by Romanian Mike Danila, who later became a key influence throughout her career; he provided a strict training regime for the young athlete.
+In 1987, Freeman moved to Kooralbyn International School to be coached professionally by Romanian Mike Danila, who later became a key influence throughout her career; he provided a strict training regime for the young athlete.

 In 1988, she was awarded a scholarship to an exclusive girls' school, Fairholme College in Toowoomba.
 In a competition in 1989, Freeman ran 11.67 s in the 100 metres and Danila began to think about entering her in the Commonwealth Games Trials in Sydney.

 1990–1995

 In 1990, Freeman was chosen as a member of Australia's 4 × 100 m relay team for the 1990 Commonwealth Games in Auckland, New Zealand.
-The team won the gold medal, making Freeman the first-ever Aboriginal Commonwealth Games gold medalist, as well as one of the youngest, at 16 years old.
+The team won the gold medal, making Freeman the first-ever Aboriginal Commonwealth Games gold medallist, as well as one of the youngest, at 16 years old.
 She moved to Melbourne in 1990 after the Auckland Commonwealth Games.
 Shortly after moving to Melbourne, her manager Nic Bideau introduced Freeman to athletics coach Peter Fortune, who would become Freeman's coach for the rest of her career.
 She was then selected to represent Australia at the 1990 World Junior Championships in Athletics in Plovdiv, Bulgaria.
-There, she reached the semi-finals of the 100 m and placed fifth in the final of the 400 m.
+There, she reached the semi-finals of the 100 m and placed fifth in the final of the 200 m.

 Freeman competed in her second World Junior Championships in Seoul, South Korea.
 She competed only in the 200 m, winning the silver medal behind China's Hu Ling.
-Also in 1992, she traveled to her first Olympic Games in Barcelona, reaching the second round of her new specialty event, the 400 metres, and finishing 7th as part of the Australian team in the women's 4 × 400 m relay finals.
+Also in 1992, she travelled to her first Olympic Games in Barcelona, reaching the second round of her new specialty event, the 400 metres, and finishing 7th as part of the Australian team in the women's 4 × 400 m relay finals.
 At the 1993 World Championships in Athletics Freeman competed in the 200 m, reaching the semi-finals.

 1994 was Freeman's breakthrough season, when she entered into the world's elite for the first time.
 Competing at the 1994 Commonwealth Games in Canada, Freeman won gold in both the 200 m and 400 m.
 She also competed as a member of Australia's 4 × 100 m squad, winning the silver medal and as a member of the 4 × 400 m team, who finished first but were later disqualified after Freeman obstructed the Nigerian runner.
 During the 1994 season, Freeman took 1.3 seconds from her 400 m personal best, achieving 50.04 seconds.
 She also set all-time personal bests in the 100 m (11.24) and 200 m (22.25).

-Although a medal favorite at the 1995 World Championships in Athletics in Sweden, Freeman finished fourth.
+Although a medal favourite at the 1995 World Championships in Athletics in Sweden, Freeman finished fourth.
 She also reached the semi-finals of the 200 m.